krabobmkd/amigamame/README.md

  Efforts are focused on translating original makefiles to more configurable cmake files in order to enable or disable drivers at linking , having no bugs or memory leak.
 Only most popular drivers are there.
 This project Also focus on having 4 players with lowlevel.library and parallel port pads.

  Everything is still slow ,(between 40% and 60% of native speed) on a pistorm 3, only "dino" is likely playable.
- - audio disabled (no use if per are not 100%.)
- - neogeo non working (because i dont know )
- - rotations and flip modes unmanaged on this version.

  You can switch on and off the linking of drivers with cmake options on top of: mame106\gamedrivers.cmake, which makes things very handy.
 This .cmake is generated with buildtools/mameMakToCmake that allows that.
 Not all switch are tested and some sub-configurations may have some missing defines.
 In that case the correction should be made in mameMakToCmake, not the .cmake itself.